awsdocs/amazon-api-gateway-developer-guide/doc_source/api-gateway-request-validation-test.md

 While signed in to the API Gateway console, do the following:

-1. Choose **Resources** for the API for which you have configured a request validators map\.
+1. Choose **Resources** for the API that you've configured a request validators map for\.

 1. Choose a method for which you have enabled the request validation with a specified request validator\.